cgcardona/cgcardona.github.com/_posts/2013-07-02-from-vim-to-emacs.md

 Any hacker who is worth their weight in bytes knows that there are ultimately two text editors that really matter.
 Two text editors which have been at the center of an [ages old flame war](http://en.wikipedia.org/wiki/Editor_war).
 And most importantly two text editors that you can be 100% confident that you'll find on any remote server you might find yourself `ssh`ed into on some late and dark night.

-Those two venerable text editors were the Mighty [Vi](http://en.wikipedia.org/wiki/Vi) and the equally Mighty [Emacs](https://en.wikipedia.org/wiki/Emacs).
+Those two venerable text editors are the Mighty [Vi](http://en.wikipedia.org/wiki/Vi) and the equally Mighty [Emacs](https://en.wikipedia.org/wiki/Emacs).

 ## Moment of clarification